Water Heater Repairs and Replacements in Fort Worth

 - Build up on the electrical heating elements

 - Early and eventual tank failure

 When water is heated it becomes more corrosive than cold water because it accelerates chemical reactions inside your the tank.
-When you have hard water (which is common in Dallas and Fort Worth) you will normally see the signs of scale build up.
+When you have hard water (which is common in Fort Worth) you will normally see the signs of scale build up.
 Water hardness is from the presence of two dissolved minerals - calcium and magnesium.
 You may notice more scrubbing power and more detergent is required to clean and wash clothing.